Call2Teams - Customers

 If the Caller ID contains details of the caller in text format these are passed.

 However if the Teams client matches the number to an entry in the Teams Contacts or Azure AD, the corresponding entry may be displayed.

 We have no control over this and are fully dependent on the Caller ID that is presented in the received SIP headers.

 To understand how Teams handles this, see this article: Reverse Number Lookup - Microsoft Teams

 Outbound Caller ID - PBX Users

 We make no provision for outbound caller ID from the portal.
-This would be fully reliant on settings within the PBX itself and are usually part of the user configuration.
+This is fully reliant on settings within the PBX itself - see the PBX user configuration to set this up.

-Qunifi can not be held responsible for the content of external links.
-If you discover a link to be broken or incorrect in any way, please advise us immediately.
-Thanks
+Destiny Automate can not be held responsible for the content of external links.